7 OF THE MOST POPULAR MELBOURNE DAY TRIPS

 Heaven for history lovers

-Gold was discovered in Victoria in the 1850s and soon after people rushed from around the world to make their fortune.
-Some did, as evidenced by the grand hotels and homes, but many went home more impoverished than before.
+Gold was discovered in Victoria in the 1850s, and soon after, people rushed from around the world to make their fortune.
+As evidenced by the grand hotels and homes, some did, but many went home more impoverished than before.

-Included in the influx was many Chinese miners and the area now houses a couple of beautiful old Chinese Joss Houses.
+Many Chinese miners were included in the influx, and the area now houses a couple of beautiful old Chinese Joss Houses.